dornimaug/zmk-config/README.md

-# German Layout for Keebart Corne Choc Pro
+# ZMK-Config for German layouts

 > [!WARNING]
 >
 > This is a strictly personal repository.

-A Keebart Corne Choc Pro 46 key layout for German PC layouts configured in the OS.
+Layouts for Falbatech Redox and Keebart Keebart Corne Choc Pro 46 keys keyboards, which are to be used with German PC layouts configured in the OS.

-It is primarily compatible with Windows but should be usable in other OSes with compatible German PC layouts.
+They are primarily compatible with Windows but should be usable in other OSes with compatible German PC layouts.

 ### Design Principles

 - Primary use cases are writing German (and sometimes English) texts and code mostly in C-style languages.
 - Provide opposing hand modifiers for most used layers
-- Optimize for minimal finger movements instead of familiarity (QWERTZ being the exception for now)
+- Optimize for minimal finger movements without sacrificing familiarity too much
-- Should be usable without the 4 inner keys (i.e. on 42-key boards)

 ### References

-Forked from the original [Keebart zmk-config](https://github.com/Keebart/zmk-config).
+Originally forked from the original [Keebart zmk-config](https://github.com/Keebart/zmk-config).

+Redox initially config copied from [Falbatech zmk-config-redox_ZMK](https://github.com/falbatech/zmk-config-redox_ZMK).

 Inspired by